mitsuba-renderer/drjit/docs/unused/reference.rst

 Replacing the scalar type of an array
 *************************************

-The :cpp:type:`enoki::replace_scalar_t` type trait and various aliases construct arrays matching a certain layout, but with different-flavored data.
+The :cpp:type:`drjit::replace_scalar_t` type trait and various aliases construct arrays matching a certain layout, but with different-flavored data.
 This is often helpful when defining custom data structures or function inputs.
 See the section on :ref:`custom data structures <custom-structures>` for an example